adang1345/delvewheel/README.md

 `delvewheel needed EXECUTABLE`: list the direct DLL dependencies of a single executable

+`delvewheel replace-needed EXECUTABLE`: change the DLL dependency names of a single executable

 `delvewheel` uses the `PATH` environment variable to search for DLL dependencies.
 To specify an additional directory to search for DLLs, add the location of the DLL to the `PATH` environment variable or use the `--add-path` option.

 `delvewheel show` and `delvewheel repair` support specifying multiple wheels in a single invocation.
 They also support using the `*` wildcard in the wheel filename.